DDonts/test_exercise/README.md

     return: JSON of report message

 #### Update case
-Update case by name.
+Update case by name and access_token of user.
 Yor can provide optional fields (new_name, new_description, status and end_time)

     URL: http://{{server_url}}/case
     METHOD: PUT